Most of the LWS woods listed are ancient woodland. The following ancient woodlands are not LWSs at this time:

 Woodland and Local Wildlife Sites*

 Barnsley has 3637 hectares (36 square km) of woodland, just under 10% of its area.
-Most woods are to the west of the M1, like Bagger & Hugset woods, with some woods like West Haigh & Wombwell woods in the east.
+Most woods are west of the M1, like Bagger & Hugset woods, with some woods like West Haigh and Wombwell woods in the east.
+There are no woods designated as SSSIs but a number locally designated as Local Wildlife Sites*

 Distribution of woodland in Barnsley